Free quotients of fundamental groups of smooth quasi-projective varieties: Proof of the main theorem

-\begin{proof} (of Corollary \ref{corolmain0}) The implications A and B are an immediate consequence of the theorem.
-We will show that the fundamental groups of the complements to a union of $r+1$ members of a pencil have the form described in C. Consider the map $\pi: V\setminus \D \rightarrow \PP^1\setminus \R, Card \R=r+1$ corresponding to the pencil and let $\R=R\bigcup S$ where $R$ (resp. $S$) are the images of singular (resp. smooth) fibers of $\pi$.
-Let $D_1$ be a disk in $\PP^1$ containing all critical values of $\pi$ outside of $R$ and let $D_2$ be a disk in intersecting $D_1$ at one point and containing $\R$.
+\begin{proof} [Proof of Corollary~\ref{corolmain0}.]
+Parts~\eqref{corolmain0:A} and \eqref{corolmain0:B} are an immediate consequence of Theorem \ref{main}.
+We will show that the fundamental groups of the complements to a union of $r+1$ members of a pencil have the form described in~\eqref{corolmain0:C}.
+Consider the map $\pi: V\setminus \D \rightarrow \PP^1\setminus \R, \Card \R=r+1$ corresponding to the pencil and let $\R=R\bigcup S$ where $R$ (resp. $S$) are the images of singular (resp. smooth) fibers of $\pi$.
+Let $D_1 \subset \PP^1$ be a disk containing all critical values of $\pi$ outside of $R$ and let $D_2 \subset \PP^1$ be a disk intersecting $D_1$ at one point and containing $\R$.
 Let $H=\pi_1(\pi^{-1}(D_1))$.
-The fundamental group of $\pi\vert_{\pi^{-1}(D_2)}$ is isomorphic to extension (\ref{extension}) since over $D_2$ the map $\pi$ is a locally trivial fibration and $\pi_2(D_2\setminus \R)=0$.
-Finally $V\setminus \D$ can be retracted onto a union if preimages of $D_1$ and $D_2$ and van Kampen theorem gives a presentation as the amalgamated product with $\Sigma=\pi^{-1} (D_1\cap D_2)$ i.e. the complement in a generic fiber, i.e. a closed Riemann surface, to the set of base points of the pencil which is the extension of $\pi$ to $\tilde V$.
-Since the set of isotopy classes of pencils in one of linear system $H^0(V,{\cal O}(\delta))$ is finite and for a fixed pencil each subgroup $H$ is determined by subset $R$ of the total set of critical points of $S$ with reducible preimages, the finiteness claim follows. \end{proof}
+The fundamental group of $\pi\vert_{\pi^{-1}(D_2)}$ is isomorphic to the extension (\ref{extension}) since over $D_2$ the map $\pi$ is a locally trivial fibration and $\pi_2(D_2\setminus \R)=0$.
+Finally $V\setminus \D$ can be retracted onto a union of the preimages of $D_1$ and $D_2$ and van Kampen theorem gives a presentation as the amalgamated product with $\Sigma=\pi^{-1} (D_1\cap D_2)$ i.e. the complement in a generic fiber, i.e. a closed Riemann surface, to the set of base points of the pencil which is the extension of $\pi$ to $\tilde V$.
+Since the set of isotopy classes of pencils in one of linear system $H^0(V,{\cal O}(\delta))$ is finite and for a fixed pencil each subgroup $H$ is determined by the subset $R$ of the total set of critical points of $S$ with reducible preimages, the finiteness claim follows. \end{proof}